John Daly (golfer)

-Early life, family, education, and early golf
+Early life

 Daly was born in Carmichael, California, on April 28, 1966.
 His father is Jim Daly, a construction worker for industrial plants; his mother is Lou Daly, a homemaker.
-The Daly family, solidly middle-class, moved very frequently during Daly's formative years, living in small towns across the southern states.
-His father frequently worked night shifts, and often had to commute significant distances between work and home.
+The working-class family moved frequently during Daly's formative years, living in small towns across the Southern states.
+His father often worked night shifts and sometimes commuted significant distances between work and home.

-With his father, mother, older sister and older brother Jamie, John moved from California to Dardanelle, Arkansas, when he was four years old.
-John began playing golf the following year, at the Bay Ridge Boat and Golf Club there.
-From his start in golf, Daly admired Jack Nicklaus, the dominant professional player of the time.
+With his father, mother, older sister, and older brother Jamie, John moved from California to Dardanelle, Arkansas, when he was four.
+John began playing golf the following year at the Bay Ridge Boat and Golf Club there.
+From his start in golf, he admired Jack Nicklaus, the dominant professional player of the time.
 When John was ten, his family moved to Locust Grove, Orange County, Virginia.
-John played golf there at the Lake of the Woods Golf Course in Locust Grove, where he won the spring club championship at age 13, defeating all the male members; the club promptly changed its rules barring juniors from future open club competition.
+John played golf there at the Lake of the Woods Golf Course in Locust Grove, where he won the spring club championship at age 13, defeating all the male members; the club promptly changed its rules, barring juniors from future open club competition.
 The Dalys next moved to Zachary, Louisiana, where John completed ninth grade and half of the tenth grade.

-John then attended Helias High School in Jefferson City, Missouri, the state capital, from the middle of his grade ten year, and was a junior golf member at the Jefferson City Country Club.
+John then attended Helias High School in Jefferson City, Missouri, the state capital, from the middle of his sophomore year, and was a junior golf member at the Jefferson City Country Club.
 He was a letterman there in football and golf.
 With John handling both punting and place-kicking duties, Helias football compiled a 10–0 record in 1983.
 In golf, John was a 1983 Missouri state team HS champion with Helias; he also holds several Helias school kicking records in football.

-For his first significant golf success, Daly won the 1983 Missouri State Amateur Championship and then followed up by winning the 1984 Arkansas State Amateur Championship.
-Daly completed his final three months of high school at Dardanelle High School in spring 1984.
+For his first significant golf success, he won the 1983 Missouri State Amateur Championship and followed up by winning the 1984 Arkansas State Amateur Championship.
+He completed his final three months of high school at Dardanelle High School in spring 1984.
 Back at the Bay Ridge club that summer, Daly became friends with Rick Ross, who was a golf teaching professional there, and Ross assisted him with his golf game for the next several years.

-College
+Amateur career

 Daly attended the University of Arkansas, from 1984 to 1987, on a golf scholarship, and was a member of the golf team.
 His golf team coaches were Steve Loy and Bill Woodley.
 Daly had tempestuous relationships with both due to his drinking problems and infrequent class attendance.
 Daly qualified for the 1986 U.S. Open, one of the four majors of male professional golf, as an amateur, and missed the 36-hole cut with scores of 88 and 76.